pvaidyan/guidance-for-multi-region-resilient-microservice-on-aws/README.md

 ## Deployment

-For the purposes of this workshop, we deploy the CloudFormation Templates and SAM Templates via a Makefile.
+For the purposes of this workshop, we deploy the CloudFormation Templates via a Makefile.
 For a production workload, you'd want to have an automated deployment pipeline.
-As discussed in this [article](https://aws.amazon.com/builders-library/automating-safe-hands-off-deployments/?did=ba_card&trk=ba_card), a multi-region pipeline should follow a staggered deployment schedule to reduce the blast radius of a bad deployment.
+As discussed in this
+[article](https://aws.amazon.com/builders-library/automating-safe-hands-off-deployments/?did=ba_card&trk=ba_card), a multi-region pipeline should follow a staggered deployment schedule to reduce the blast radius of a bad deployment.
 Take particular care with changes that introduce possibly backwards-incompatible changes like schema modifications, and make use of schema versioning.